NishikinoSky/NishikinoSky.github.io/_posts/2020-10-16-Operating-System.md

 Time spent in syscalls: realtime & user time(user mode) & system time(kernel mode)

 Typically, a number associated with each system call and System-call interface maintains a table indexed according to these numbers.
-Kernel just look up the table for the number, find the entry and excute it.
+Kernel just looks up the table for the number, finds the entry and excutes it.

 Syscall will transfer the control flow from user to kernel.